amanovv/urlcheck/README.md

 Neural networks usually give better results, that is expected.
 However, most companies prefer more explainable model which is going to be Logistic Regression.
 Neural networks are hard to explain since, they don't learn about features, I would say, they just transform data representation to more abstract hyperplane.

-*Currently, trying to fix environment file issues on streamlit.
-It gives error for finding packages when trying to deploy it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
-I will give a try with my linux environment*

-*One more note if you are on Mac M1 and hence using mini-forge, you might have some bug on running some tensorflow features, gives memory error*

-To use it now on your local host:

-    - Clone the repo
-    - Install streamlit and other packages used/imported
-    - run:
-        > streamlit run streamlit_run.py

 ![Example use](demo.gif)